Skip to main content

 UNC School of Medicine Diversity Statement

-The University of North Carolina School of Medicine and the UNC Medical Center are committed to fostering a diverse, equitable and inclusive workplace that enhances our learning environment, innovative research, and the quality of care available to all.
-We believe that a culture of diversity, equity and inclusion leads to new ways of thinking, behaving and caring.
+The University of North Carolina School of Medicine and the UNC Medical Center are committed to fostering a diverse and equitable workplace that enhances our learning environment, innovative research, and the quality of care available to all.
+We believe that a culture of diversity and equity leads to new ways of thinking, behaving and caring.

 We embrace the Association of American Medical Colleges’ (AAMC) definition of diversity, including the recognition that diversity is not limited to gender, race and ethnicity, but must also include age, socioeconomic status, sexual orientation, gender identity, religious commitment, physical ability and other varied backgrounds and life experiences.